 HACC mails 1098-Ts by January 31st for previous calendar activity.
-We mail the report to your current/active address on file as of January 1st.
+We mail the 1098-T form to your current/active address on file as of January 1st.

-You can also access your 1098-T online on https://my.hacc.edu The electronic version of your 1098-T Tuition Statement will be made available on myHACC by January 15th.
+You can also access your 1098-T online on https://my.hacc.edu The electronic version of your 1098-T Tuition Statement will be made available on myHACC by mid-January.

 Why did I not receive a 1098-T?